maxwondercorn/ember-cli-barcode/README.md

 ## Configuration
 By default, this addon provides the `JsBarcode.all` javascript file.
-If you are looking to slim your build and only need a specific version provided by the upstream package, you can pass the the type of file you'd like to include via the `include` option.
+If you are looking to slim your build and only need a specific version provided by the upstream package, you can pass the type of file you'd like to include via the `include` option.
 If you supply `all` or a falsy value, the addon will include the default all package.

 ```js
 // ember-cli-build.js